 How Not to Stop Smoking

-If you are a smoker trying, i.e., failing, to stop, what help is out there?
+If you’re a smoker trying, that is, failing, to stop, what help is out there?

 The orthodox approach, promulgated by the medical profession, is called, curiously, nicotine replacement therapy.
 Does this mean nicotine is a replacement for something or is the nicotine going to be replaced with something?
-Of course, it is understood that what is meant is cigarette replacement: cigarettes are replaced with a nicotine patch or chewing gum which enables the smoker to put nicotine into his or her body through the skin or lining of the mouth, respectively, instead of inhaling it with tobacco smoke.
+What is meant, of course, is cigarette replacement: cigarettes are replaced with a nicotine patch or chewing gum which enable the smoker to put nicotine into his or her body through the skin or lining of the mouth, respectively, instead of inhaling it with tobacco smoke.
 Therefore, it would better be called nicotine maintenance therapy.
-But what is the good of that?
+But what’s the good of that?
 If you want to stop smoking you presumably wish to be free of nicotine in any shape or form.